Sze Tsung Leong

 Sze Tsung Leong (born 1970) is an American and British photographer and artist interested in urban studies.

 Biography

-Born in Mexico City, he grew up there and in Los Angeles as a youth.
-He then continued on and studied at the Art Center College of Design in Pasadena, California, and earned architecture degrees from the University of California, Berkeley and the Harvard Graduate School of Design.
-Leong was awarded a Guggenheim Fellowship in 2005.
+Born in Mexico City, he grew up there and in Los Angeles.
+He then studied at the Art Center College of Design in Pasadena, California, and earned architecture degrees from the University of California, Berkeley and the Harvard Graduate School of Design, where he was awarded the Wheelwright Prize.
+Leong received the Guggenheim Fellowship in 2005.
 He now lives in New York City.